Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/4-metaed/ide-user-guide/creating-and-maintaining-your-extension.md

-# MetaEd IDE - Creating and Maintaining Your Extension
+# Creating and Maintaining Your Extension

 The MetaEd IDE makes it easy for implementers to create their own Ed-Fi Extensions.
 The basic steps to do that are fairly simple, and so are a great